Sales forecasting software vs. an excel sheet – which one wins?

 In contrast to the Excel spreadsheet, you can make any changes you want with the use of forecasting software without margin errors and major problems.
 The software enables you to make required changes only wherever you mean to, without changing whole charts or cells.

-In general, there are no major disadvantages pointed out by sellers regarding forecasting software.
+In general, sellers pointed out no major disadvantages regarding forecasting software.
 The primary point to take into account is what kind of software you go for.
 The bigger the number of the software used or tried, the greater is the confusion that the methods they use are not depicting exact information.

 Data collection process by Forecasting software